adha20/ad-banner-click-prediction/README.md

 2. **Preprocessing** I verified that the dataset contained no missing values or duplicate entries.
 Irrelevant columns were removed to simplify the modeling process.
 I also examined the features for outliers and applied feature scaling to ensure the numerical values were on similar scales, which is important for the performance of the logistic regression model.

 3. **Modeling & Evaluation**: A Logistic Regression model was trained to classify whether a user would click on a banner ad or not.
-The dataset was split into training and testing sets using a 80:20 ratio.
+The dataset was split into training and testing sets using an 80:20 ratio.
 Model performance was evaluated using a confusion matrix and classification report.

-The results showed that the model performed well in predicting user behavior, with a solid balance between sensitivity and specificity.
+   The evaluation results show that the model achieved an accuracy of 94% on the test data.
+It also demonstrated strong performance metrics across both classes, with a precision of 0.90 and recall of 0.97 for class 0 (not clicked), and precision of 0.97 and recall of 0.91 for class 1 (clicked).
+These metrics indicate a solid balance between sensitivity and specificity.

-   Overall, the model performed quite well, and the process helped me better understand the full machine learning workflow—from cleaning data to drawing insights and evaluating predictions.
+   Overall, the model performed quite well in predicting user behavior, generalizing effectively to unseen data.
+This end-to-end process from cleaning and analyzing the data to building and validating the model provided a comprehensive understanding of the machine learning workflow.

 ##  Potential Improvements